IBM-Cloud/terraform-provider-ibm/website/docs/d/private_dns_zones.html.markdown

 * `dns_zones` - List of all private domain name service zones in the IBM Cloud Infrastructure.
   * `zone_id` - The unique identifier of the private DNS zone.
-  * `instance_id` - The resource instance id of the private DNS on which zones were created.
+  * `instance_id` -  The resource instance guid of a service instance.
   * `description` - The text describing the purpose of the DNS zone.
   * `name` - The name of the DNS zone.
   * `label` - The label of the DNS zone.